-The products The Global Slavery Index identify as being most at risk are laptops, computers and mobile phones.
-In 2015 Walk Free estimates that over US\$400 billion worth of these products were imported by G20 countries from at-risk countries companies across listed equites and fixed income.
+The products they identify as being most at risk are laptops, computers and mobile phones.
+In 2015 Walk Free estimates that over US\$400 billion worth of these products were imported by G20 countries from at-risk countries (primarily China and

+Malaysia)1.
+Accordingly, we are monitoring information communications and technology (ICT) companies within our portfolios, supported by research from organisations like KnowTheChain.

+In 2020, KnowTheChain released its latest ICT Benchmark2, which assessed the 49 largest ICT companies globally on their efforts to address forced labour risks within their supply chains.
+In the chart below you can see how these companies perform overall and on 7 indicators measured by KnowTheChain.
+The size of the bubble indicates the size of our investments in these companies across listed equites and fixed income.
 As you will see from the data, with an average score of 30/100, there is room for significant improvement among these companies.
 While many have made commitments to addressing this issue as well as some progress on risk assessment, there is more to be done in terms of implementation.

-(primarily China and Malaysia).2 Accordingly, we are monitoring information communications and technology (ICT) companies within our portfolios, supported by research from organisations like KnowTheChain.

-In 2020, KnowTheChain released its latest ICT Benchmark,3 which assessed the 49 largest ICT companies globally on their efforts to address forced labour risks within their supply chains.
-In the chart below you can see how these companies perform overall and on 7 indicators measured by KnowTheChain.
-The size of the bubble indicates the size of our investments in these